For details on how to contact our customer service team, click here.

 Daily news and results:

 Each day, we produce a handy summary of the key corporate announcements and business press headlines.
-It appears on the home page and the shares page.

 You can keep track of your investments using our portfolio tool.
 You need to be a registered user to do so.
 Access is via the link on the home page, or in the header/footer of every page.
 The portfolio can handle long or short transactions, and you can opt to simulate the effect of dividend reinvestment, or receiving dividends as cash.